dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![Flow 3 Debug Messages](images/05110-Flow3DebugMessages.png)

 1. Ok, so seeing the debug messages is interesting, but it would be cooler if we could see the temperatures displayed on the LCD panel.
-To do that, from the **UPM_Sensors**, drag the "**Grove RGB LCD**" on the visual editor as shown below, connect it to the output of the "**Data Conversion**" node, and configure it as follows:
+To do that, from the **UPM_Sensors**, drag the "**Grove RGB LCD**" on to the Visual Editor as shown below, connect it to the output of the "**Data Conversion**" node, and configure it as follows:

     > **Note:** the RGB value is being set to green, and that means that when the temperature is displayed, the background color on the LCD panel will change to green for 1 second.